jamieqianhui/jamieqianhui.github.io/_posts/2019-09-08-Batch-Scripts.markdown

 date:   2019-09-08 18:01:36 +0800
 categories: BatchScripts
 ---
 Sharing and documenting the basic concepts of batch scripting which I've picked up at work.
-Hopefully this blog post entry can help you learn the basics of batch scripting and create scripts specific for your project requirements to automate tasks which are repetitive in nature.
+Hopefully this blog post entry can help you to learn the basics of batch scripting and create scripts to automate tasks which are repetitive in nature.

 {: class="table-of-content"}